 Topics.
 This historical marker is listed in this topic list: Notable Places.

 Location.
 32° 42.899′ N, 107° 34.049′ W. Marker is near Lake Valley, New Mexico, in Sierra County.
 Marker is on Road 27, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Hillsboro NM 88042, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 18 miles of this marker, measured as the crow flies.
 Mormon Battalion Historical Marker (approx. 4.4 miles away); Ebin (Eben) Stanley (approx. 14 miles away); Percha Creek (approx. 14.1 miles away); James McNally (approx. 15.9 miles away); Emory Pass (approx. 17.8 miles away).

 Regarding Lake Valley.
 Remains of Lake Valley are owned by the BLM, and are open to public tours.
 Days and hours vary by season.
 There is a cemetery for the town across the highway.

 Credits.
 This page was last revised on September 5, 2016.
-This page originally submitted on September 3, 2016, by Wyndfire of Phoenix, Arizona.
-This page has been viewed 242 times since then and 21 times this year.
-Photos: 1, 2. submitted on September 3, 2016, by Wyndfire of Phoenix, Arizona. • Syd Whittle was the editor who published this page.
+It was originally submitted on September 3, 2016, by Jennifer W. of Las Cruces, New Mexico.
+This page has been viewed 271 times since then and 8 times this year.
+Photos: 1, 2. submitted on September 3, 2016, by Jennifer W. of Las Cruces, New Mexico. • Syd Whittle was the editor who published this page.